prathiusharun/tinkerhub-attendance-bot/README.md

 # TinkerHub Attendance Bot

 A Telegram bot for daily attendance tracking and leave management.
-Built for a team of ~10 employees.
+Designed for small to medium sized teams.

 ## Architecture